 More information on SENS and EHCPs can be found at the Schools’ Offer which answers over 300 questions put by parents.

 Glade Academy receives funding from the Department for Education, some of which is intended to support children with SEND.
-For children who have particularly high levels of need and support, we apply for to- up funding (High Tariff Needs Funding) from Suffolk.
+For children who have particularly high levels of need and support, we apply for High Tariff Needs Funding from Suffolk which we can then use for some additional support.